mushy420/CodedClothingMallV3Auto/README.md

 Disclaimer

 This script is provided for educational purposes only.
 Use at your own risk.
 The author is not responsible for any damage or loss caused by the use of this script.
+Contributing

+If you find any issues with the script or have suggestions for improvements, please feel free to open an issue or pull request on the GitHub repository.
+License

+This script is licensed under the MIT License.
+See the LICENSE file for more information.
+(BEING MADE)